 The story of Relic is the story of us: Mike Hirby and Schatzi Throckmorton.
 We met in Napa Valley in 2000: Mike had just moved to Calistoga after a 2-year stint managing the wine program at the ahead-of-its-time restaurant Primitivo in Colorado Springs.
 He had become interested in wine his senior year at Colorado College, and at Primitivo, he honed his palate, becoming obsessed with making wine.
 Schatzi had arrived the year before, inspired by her great uncle to take a gap year between her studies in African History at Northwestern University and a graduate program at Cambridge.
 We were both working at Behrens & Hitchcock Winery - Mike in the cellar and Schatzi in the office.
 After many lunches and dinners shared as part of the generally amazing Behrens work experience, and tasting many wines together, we realized that we shared a similar palate.
-It needs to be said: without the Behrens/ Drinkward/ Hitchcock clan, it is hard to imagine Relic existing at all.
+It needs to be said: without the Behrens/ Drinkward/Hitchcock clan, it is hard to imagine Relic existing at all.
 The entire atmosphere was filled with energy, and the passion was palpable.
 Discussions were had about wines loved, wines abhorred and techniques that fascinated us.
 We were inspired by the heroes we worshipped in the wine world and the techniques they used: native yeast fermentation, whole-cluster fermentation, extended lees aging, effectively “historic” winemaking, and with that, the idea of Relic began to take shape.
 Via help from friends, Mike was introduced to two growers with amazing vineyards, and agreements were made for a couple of tons of Pinot Noir for the 20o1 harvest.
 While still working as the only two employees at Behrens & Hitchcock, we were generously allowed to make our first wines with a highly ideological purpose: native yeast, native malo, no water or acid additions, straight to barrel from the press, etc., and Relic was born.
 We married in 2005, and to this day, Relic continues to be managed in a his/hers/ours fashion with Schatzi running the business and Mike as the winemaker, with lots of overlap.

 Mike left Behrens in 2002 when he was hired as the winemaker for Realm Cellars, but Schatzi continues to this day as the Behrens Family Winery Business Manager.
 We were lucky enough to make our wine at Behrens for 8 years, and grew Relic slowly, with purpose, and with the idea that we would always be an independent winery, free of financial partners.
 This would allow us creative freedom to do what we wanted, and the autonomy to make the hard decisions that winemaking requires: when to declassify a wine at a financial loss, when to create a new cuvée, when to make the real passion decisions… the kind of radical decisions that help propel winemaking and any creative endeavor.
 It was never easy, but for us, there was no other way.
 We continued to make Pinot Noir and added Syrah in 2003.
 The Syrah received rave reviews from a major wine publication, and we were on the map.
-Our Rhone varietal program has grown and developed since 2007 to include heritage varietals from Napa Valley, an integral part of our philosophy honoring the old ways of living and making wine in our adopted home.
+Our Rhone varietal program has grown and developed since 2007 to include heritage varietals from Napa Valley, an integral part of our philosophy is honoring the old ways of living and making wine in our adopted home.

 Deep in the middle of harvest 2005, Mike was at the winery doing evening cap management on the wines when he got a phone call: there was a devastating fire at the case goods warehouse on Mare Island, south of Napa.
 The news was a shock, but there was nothing to do but carry on taking care of the wines until morning.
 The next day, it became clear that Relic had lost its library and half of its 2004 vintage, which had been shipped down a month earlier.
 It was a major wakeup call for us, as we realized the limits of our insurance policy and the stunning loss we faced.
 We realized that we had to make a choice: continue on with our tiny, hobby project, or go all-in and make Relic our life’s work.
 The choice was easy, and we are still going strong 15 years later.